alexmoise/woocommerce-category-banner/readme.txt

 2. Select an individual category from your list
 3. Paste the url of the banner you'd like to use into the "Banner Image Url" field
 4. That's it, your banner should now be displaying on your category archive page.
-5. Remove image by deleting the url from the edit category page.
+5. Remove image by clicking the Remove File button from the edit category page.

 You can hide the automatic image placement by unchecking "Automatically insert banner above main content"